Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Materials and Methods

-In this study, the inputs $\mathcal{X}$ were standardized coronal gray-level images (Fig.\ref{fig:in_out_data}.a) and the targeted outputs $Y$ were the corresponding binary images (Fig.\ref{fig:in_out_data}.b) with the CVS labeled as 1 and the background as 0.
+FCN are interesting architectures because they enable the full segmentation of an image in one inference.
+A pixel-wise classification of millions of voxels is then possible in a few seconds only.
+Among them, we compared V-net and U-net (Fig.\ref{fig:networks}.a and Fig.\ref{fig:networks}.b) which are respectively 3D and 2D efficient architectures to solve these kinds of problems in the field of medical imaging.
+The inputs $\mathcal{X}$ given to the networks were standardized coronal gray-level images (Fig.\ref{fig:in_out_data}.a) and the targeted outputs $Y$ were the corresponding binary images (Fig.\ref{fig:in_out_data}.b) with the CVS labeled as 1 and the background as 0.
+The network output was $\hat{Y}$: the pixel-wise probabilities to belong to the background or the CVS.
+The estimated segmentation maps $\hat{\hat{Y}}$ were eventually obtained by assigning the label with the highest probability to each voxel.
 In order to be as fair as possible while comparing U-net and V-net for this problem, convolutions of size $3\times3$ for U-net and $3\times3\times3$ for V-net were used as well as $ReLU$ activation for both.
+Batch Normalization (BN) was included \cite{ioffe2015batch} in the original architectures because it has been reported to improve network parameters optimization by making the optimization landscape smoother \cite{santurkar2018does}.
+Dropout and the Softmax function were respectively applied just before and right after the classification layer. \\